prmadev/prma/content/hachyderm_more_ops_than_fosstodon.md

 +++
-title = "Hachyderm's community is more ops-oriented than Fosstodon's" description = "I explore using some data, the ways that Hachyderm and Fosstodon may be different, community-wise." date = 2022-11-25 draft = false slug = "hashyderm_more_ops_than_fosstodon"
+title = "Hachyderm's community is more ops-oriented than Fosstodon's" description = "By delving into the data, let us embark on an exploration of the contrasting community dynamics between Hachyderm and Fosstodon.
+With a keen focus on their distinct characteristics, we can unravel the intricate tapestry of their respective social structures and discern the factors that set them apart." date = 2022-11-25 draft = false slug = "hashyderm_more_ops_than_fosstodon"